James H. Beatty: Opposition

 Beatty's appointment was originally held up by Idaho's two United States Senators, William J. McConnell and George L. Shoup, leading to the failure of his first nomination and a delay in confirmation on his second nomination, but ultimately they abandoned their efforts to stop his appointment.

 Death

-Beatty lived another twenty years and died at age 91, on October 21, 1927, in Hollywood, California, and is buried at Hollywood Forever Cemetery (formerly Hollywood Memorial Cemetery).
+Beatty lived another twenty years and died at age 91, on October 21, 1927, in Hollywood, California.